nbs2904/computer-vision/README.md

 ### Perspective Transformation

-Has the region of interest been determined and thresholds applied to the image.
-The transformation matrix and inverse transformation matrix are calculated.
+After the region of interest has been determined and thresholds have been applied to the image, the transformation matrix and inverse transformation matrix are calculated.
 The transformation matrix is then used with the `cv2.warpPerspective` method to transform the image to a bird's eye view.
 An example is given below:

 <div style="text-align:center">
     <img src="https://github.com/nbs2904/computer-vision/raw/ec03d69218538301c37f0f36daaa3c8bc90ff3a3/docs/img/transformed.jpg" alt="Transformed" width="500">